Towards Stable, Globally Expressive Graph Representations with Laplacian Eigenvectors: Universal graph representation with Laplacian eigenvectors

-The proof is also given in Appendix~\ref{app:proof-univ}.
 By Proposition~\ref{prop:construction}, the problem of finding a universal representation of graphs is completely reduced to that of finding $O(p)$-invariant universal representations of point sets (as constructions for other components are already known).
 Therefore, directly applying existing point cloud networks (such as those we will mention in Section~\ref{sect:rel_work}) to graph Laplacian eigenspaces following equation~\eqref{eq:construction} immediately results in a fairly large design space of GNNs, and universality of the resulting GNN directly follows from universality of the underlying point cloud network.

 One may find that equation~\eqref{eq:construction} takes the form of a node feature augmented MPNN.
 The observation is made explicit with the following definition.

 \begin{definition}[Vanilla OGE-Aug] Let $f_p$ be an $O(p)$-invariant universal representation, for each $p=1,2,\ldots$, and $g:2^{\mathbb{R}^3}\rightarrow\mathbb{R}$ be a universal set representation.
 Define $Z:\mathcal{G}\rightarrow \bigcup_{n=1}^\infty\mathbb{R}^n$ as